 Which leads me to my challenge for you.
 On your next trip to a National Park or place you’re about to check off your bucket list, do a little research before you go.
 If you’re headed to Yosemite National Park, google ‘Yosemite and geology.’
 Or, if you’re headed to Arches National Park, google ‘Arches National Park and geology.’
 You’ll be surprised what you can learn in 15 minutes.
 Geology may not be your thing, and you may never devote time to it.
 That’s OK: take a field trip instead!

 Springtime brings dramatic temperature swings, and I never know what weather to expect.
 To hedge against unpredictable spring weather, including rain, I love the KÜHL Firefly Vest.
-I paired the Firefly Vest with a long sleeve base layer.
+I paired the men’s outdoor vest with a long sleeve base layer.
 I love how it fits snugly while giving me mobility.
 Perfect combination.